 Extensive Coverage Set for 2020 AHL All-Star Classic

 The AHL's midseason showcase heads to the Pacific coast for the first time as the Ontario Reign and Toyota Arena play host to this year's event.
-The 2020 AHL All-Star Skills Competition on Sunday (8 p.m.
-ET/5 p.m.
-PT) and the 2020 AHL All-Star Challenge on Monday (10 p.m.
-ET/7 p.m.
+The 2020 AHL All-Star Skills Competition on Sunday (5 p.m.
+PT) and the 2020 AHL All-Star Challenge on Monday (7 p.m.
 PT) will be produced by Concom, Inc., and will be televised to national audiences on NHL Network in the United States and TSN2 across Canada.

-Jon Abbott of TSN Radio 1040 in Vancouver will handle play-by-play duties for the broadcasts; Abbott is the former voice of the AHL's Toronto Marlies and the lead broadcaster for the IIHF World Junior Championship on TSN Radio.
-Vegas Golden Knights TV analyst Mike McKenna, a 2016 AHL All-Star who retired in August as one of the winningest goaltenders in AHL history, will provide color commentary, and Cameron Close, the radio voice of the Ontario Reign, will work rinkside.
+Gulls goaltender Anthony Stolarz and defenseman Chris Wideman will represent San Diego as each make their second AHL All-Star Classic appearances.
+Stolarz participated in the 2016 AHL All-Star Classic in Syracuse, N.Y. while a member of the Lehigh Valley Phantoms, and Wideman made his first All-Star Classic appearance in 2015 in Utica, N.Y., representing the Binghamton Senators.
+San Diego's two representatives mark the second time the Gulls will have two players at an All-Star Classic, as Brandon Montour and Nick Ritchie appeared at the 2015 event.

 And throughout the weekend, the American Hockey League will be taking fans behind the scenes of the 2020 AHL All-Star Classic on its social media platforms.
 Follow the AHL on Twitter (@TheAHL), Facebook (fb.com/TheAHL) and Instagram (@TheAHL) and use #AHLAllStar to be part of the conversation.